mcv blood test high

 Although laboratory reference ranges vary slightly, typical cutoffs are:

-- 80–100 fL: is considered “normal”.
-These reference value limits are defined so that 95% of the population falls within this range.
+• 80–100 fL: considered “normal.”
+These reference value limits are defined so that the large majority of the healthy population falls within this range.

-- >115 fL: typically called severe macrocytosis, which is often associated with vitamin deficiency or severe bone marrow changes [1,3]
+• >115 fL: particularly suggestive of megaloblastic anemia, often associated with vitamin B12 or folate deficiency or significant bone marrow changes [1][3]

-Mild macrocytosis often does not require special measures, but monitoring and control tests are recommended,
+Mild macrocytosis often does not require special measures, but monitoring and repeat testing are recommended.

-It is important to be aware that a mixed situation, where, for example, a simultaneous deficiency of iron and vitamin B12 and/or folate can have opposite effects and mask the MCV value, making it appear normal.
+It is important to be aware that a mixed situation — for example, simultaneous deficiency of iron and vitamin B12 and/or folate — can have opposite effects and mask the MCV value, making it appear normal.

 Common Causes of MCV Blood Test High